 Under the Safety Planning tab, advocates can find everything they need to know about safety planning, and effectively preparing a safety plan for victims of sexual assault.
 One of the most important services that victim advocates can develop for victims of of sexual assault is developing a safety plan.
 A safety plan is a contingency plan to enable the victim and her children to reach safety.
 Each victim's situation is unique, so every safety plan will be different.
-This tab's resources will help victim advocates to develop the best safety plan possible for every individual victim.
+This tab's resources will help victim advocates develop the best safety plan possible for every individual victim.

-The tab contains resources about establishing an effective SART in American Indian/Alaska Native communities and resources on model With these resources, victim advocates can assist in formalizing a SART in their area and develop a greater understanding of the advocate’s integral role in the development and maintenance of an effective Sexual Assault Response Team.
+The tab contains resources about establishing an effective SART in American Indian/Alaska Native communities and resources on model SART protocols.
+With these resources, victim advocates can assist in formalizing a SART in their area and develop a greater understanding of the advocate’s integral role in the development and maintenance of an effective Sexual Assault Response Team.

 Under the tab, victim advocates will find information about responding to court orders, discovery requests, and subpoenas.
 The information located in this section contains articles and other documents addressing how to prepare for courtroom and deposition testimony.
 It also contains resources explaining the impact of court orders, discovery requests, and subpoenas on the victim advocate’s duty of confidentiality.

 4015 E. Paradise Falls Dr. Suite 131, Tucson, Arizona 85712

 Fax: (520) 623-8246